All Episodes

 One stick figure flying into another stick figure, and another stick figure flying into another stick figure.

-Punter or anybody else we don't give a damn about legal.
+Punter or anybody else, we don't give a damn about, legal.

 A rookie, no big deal.

-And then underneath all that it says, remember, we at the league office are totally concerned about integrity.
+And then underneath all that, it says, remember, we at the league office are totally concerned about integrity.

 Seriously, no, really.

-We we totally are.
+We totally are.

 Folks, the PC crowd's gotten hold of the NFL now.